kinguser981/TWRP-Recovery-Flags/README.md

 # To prevent /boot partition not found error
 TW_HAS_NO_BOOT_PARTITION := true

-# Removes the 'Reboot bootloader' button
-TW_NO_REBOOT_BOOTLOADER := true

 # Removes the 'Reboot recovery' button
 TW_NO_REBOOT_RECOVERY := true

 # Disable the battery percentage for devices where it doesn't work properly
 TW_NO_BATT_PERCENT := true

-# Same as above, for CPU Temperature
-TW_NO_CPU_TEMP := true

 # Allows you to map a custom keycode for power button, takes in a number, usually three digits
 TW_CUSTOM_POWER_BUTTON := 107

-# Always use rm -rf to wipe
-TW_ALWAYS_RMRF := true

 # Prevent TWRP from unmounting /system
 TW_NEVER_UNMOUNT_SYSTEM := true

 # Removes USB Storage capability
 TW_NO_USB_STORAGE := true

-# Inject TWRP as a second ramdisk for Samsung devices, which keep recoveries that way.
-TW_INCLUDE_INJECTTWRP := true

 #
 TW_INCLUDE_BLOBPACK